Quick answer

-When can my baby eat turkey?
+When babies can eat turkey

 See our first foods for baby guide for more ideas.